NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 ```
 for every tick

     Calculate collision time for all gizmos (and balls if added) inside the map.
+The method that does the calculation also returns an object that the ball will collide next.

     If estimated time until nearest collision is greater than 0.05sec (time until next frame is drawn) then
         Set balls new coordinates where ball will be after this time passes.